How much does it cost to trek the Manaslu Circuit?

 - Duration: 7-9 hours by bus or jeep

-If you decide to travel on a local bus to Soti Kholo then, you need to make a transit at Arughat and change the vehicle to get to Soti Khola.
+If you travel on a local bus to Soti Kholo, you must make a transit at Arughat and change the vehicle to get to Soti Khola.
 (Since there is no direct public transportation to Soti Khola from Kathmandu.)

-Private Jeeps are an easier and more convenient way of traveling to Soti Khola.
+Private Jeeps are a more accessible and convenient way of traveling to Soti Khola.

-Private jeeps are much expensive than the local buses and will charge you USD 200 – USD 250.
-If you are traveling in a group, then the cost can be divided among the travelers thereby reducing your cost.
+Private jeeps are much more expensive than the local buses and will charge you USD 200 – 250.
+If you are traveling in a group, the cost can be divided among the travelers, reducing your cost.

 Dharapani to Kathmandu via Beshi Sahar

 From Dharapani, there are no direct buses or jeeps to Kathmandu, but you can find local jeeps that will take you to Besisahar.
 So, you will have to transit to Beshi Sahar and get into a different vehicle to Kathmandu.